Edwardian Makeup – 1900’s and 1910’s

 Download original makeup and beauty guides from the golden eras.

-To be seen as actually ‘wearing’ makeup was only reserved to women of the stage, or – ahem – the street!
+To be seen as actually ‘wearing’ makeup was only reserved to women of the stage, or the street!
 Searching for cosmetics was quite a furtive affair, with concealed backdoor entrances provided for an elite clientele.

-Gordon Selfridge in Oxford Street, London, launched his ‘cosmetics counters’ in 1909, that women were able to openly experiment with cosmetics before having to buy them.
+Gordon Selfridge in Oxford Street, London, launched his ‘cosmetics counters’ in 1909.
+Women, consequently could openly experiment with cosmetics before having to buy them.
 This simple marketing ploy became a worldwide phenomenon and the age of cosmetics was born.

 The term makeup still only belonged to the domain of stage actresses.
 A woman could not be seen to be wearing anything other than her natural face!
 That being said, the main component in any Edwardian ladies bag was rouge, which came in pots of varying sizes.This rouge could be applied to cheeks, forehead and just a stain on the lips as opposed to ‘lip shaping’.